johnB-A/flappy/README.md

   * Some of the difficulties shown above was the the image of the pipes at times were distorted but got fixed
   * The biggest issue was the transitioning of the pipe which it wasn't doing it properly beause pipe_onexmotion was being overwritten.
-  * Also time constraint, since I also had to study for Controls final which was around the same time as this project, made difficult to juggle both thinsg.
+  * Also time constraint, since I(John) also had to study for Controls final which was around the same time as this project, made difficult to juggle both thinsg.
+## Timeline
+* Not really aware of the timeline, but started committing the 28th and made the most progress the past 2 days.
 ## Summary
 John Responsible for:
 * Creating the debounce